GSAPP-CDP/Smorgasbord/src/content/modules/11-interactive-web/113-data-and-apis.md

 ![open weather map documentation ](images/111/111-06.png)

 ### Step 2 – API Key
 Once you've signed up, you're given an [API key](https://home.openweathermap.org/api_keys).
 Copy the API key and create a variable in your `main.js` file to store the key.
-You can place it just below the `console.log()`.
+You can place it just below the `console.log()` in between the quotes.

 ```js
  const API_KEY = “”;